cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

 Offsets at Sequence Start
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In cycling workflows dependence on tasks prior to the start cycle point is ignored [1]_.
+In cycling workflows, dependence on tasks prior to the start cycle point is ignored [1]_.
 So this graph:

 .. code-block:: cylc